Search

 Or: "No one makes any money in the nonprofit sector."

-The truth: Most nonprofits rely on paid staff in addition to volunteers.
+The truth: Most nonprofits rely on volunteers in addition to paid staff.

 Revenues generated by nonprofit organizations go back into programs that serve the organizations' mission.
-There are no stockholders receiving annual financial dividends, and employees do not receive a bonus at the end of a good year.
-According to Independent Sector, $670 billion are earned by nonprofit organizations annually, and one in twelve Americans work in the nonprofit sector.-
+There are no stockholders receiving annual financial dividends, and employees rarely receive a bonus at the end of a good year (although it is possible and legal!).
+According to Independent Sector, in 2022 nonprofits contributed $1.4 billion to the U.S. economy.

-Or: "The nonprofit sector is for people who could not make it in the business world."
+Or: "The nonprofit sector is for people who couldn't make it in the business world."

-The truth: Nonprofit organizations are full of intelligent people with a passion for their work (many with graduate degrees and years of experience in the sector).
+The truth: Nonprofit organizations are full of intelligent people with a passion for their work (many with graduate degrees and years of experience across a multitude of sectors).

 Many people switch between the nonprofit, government, and private sectors during their careers.
 Each line of work presents its own set of challenges, but there are many talented people in all three sectors.

-Business people are often surprised to learn how difficult it is to make the transition into the nonprofit sector, which has different, often rigorous standards of success.
+Folks from the private sector who choose to sector switch are often surprised to learn how difficult it is to make the transition into the nonprofit sector, which has different, rigorous standards of success.

 Myth #3.
 "No upward mobility."